 I will tell you my friends I’m clearly not a horse whisperer, at least in a betting realm, because though I think I did win a few it was certainly pure luck or statistics.
 It was a fun time however and I’d definitely go to The Kentucky Derby if the chance presented itself.
 But not to bet.
 To wear a big hat and drink Mint Juleps I think.

 Mint Juleps are definitely the iconic Derby cocktail and I wanted to do a little spin on them.
 Homemade spearmint ice cream made with fresh mint is the starter; and for kids or teetotalers you don’t have to go any further.
 I’m simply in love with this ice cream.
 The fresh mint gives it a very true and natural mint flavor unlike mint ice cream purchased at the store.
 It’s definitely going to be my go to this summer as a means to keep the massive mint crop under control.
+I also loved these glass mint julep cups (usually they are metal)!

 For cocktail-lovers however the mint ice cream is a key ingredient in a Mint Julep Derby Ice Cream Float.
 Some bourbon and seltzer water top it off and will be perfect for a Kentucky Derby party.
 It’s a minty cocktail-meets-dessert that will be a huge hit!
 I like to pre-scoop ice cream balls and freeze them.
 This makes the assembly much easier in the moment and the ice cream doesn’t melt as fast.